Undergraduate Physics Program

 Should I major in physics?

-- You are smart, hard working, and you really like physics.
+You are smart, hard working, and you really like physics.
 However, that may not be enough to ensure your success as a physics major.
-Mastering physics beyond the introductory level requires a specific type of aptitude.
-Not all smart, hard working people have that aptitude.
+Below are some statistics from previous years to help you make your decision.

 - Physics requires a strong math aptitude.
 National studies have shown that it is rare for a student who makes less than 600 on the SAT-math test (equivalently 26 on the ACT-math test) to complete a physics degree.
 Our studies of physics graduates at NCSU support this assertion.
 Between 2012 and 2015, we had 83 graduates with known SAT-math scores.
 Only one (1) of these students had an SAT-math score below 600.
 The average SAT-math score for NCSU physics graduates is 705 (ACT-math equivalent 31).

 - The first physics major's course at NCSU is PY201.
 Although MA141 (Calculus I) is a co-requisite for PY201, many students in PY201 already have credit for MA141.
 Having a background in calculus before starting PY201 is helpful.
 Over the past two years, the average PY201 grade for all students who completed Calculus I before PY201 began was B. The average PY201 grade for all students who were taking MA141 at the same time as PY201 was C-.

 - Students who make less than B- in PY201 or PY205 (the engineering equivalent of PY201) are not likely to complete the physics degree.
 Over the past 6 years, we have had 146 physics graduates who took PY201 or PY205.
 Of those, 82 (56%) received an A+, A or A-, 52 (36%) received a B+, B or B-, and 12 (8%) received a C+ or C. None of the students who received a C- or below in PY201 or PY205 have completed a physics degree.